bluedragan/rocm-systems/projects/rocprofiler-compute/docs/reference/faq.rst

    $ export LC_ALL=C.UTF-8
    $ export LANG=C.UTF-8

-Why does FP64 utilization exceed the theoretical peak?
+Why does VALU utilization exceed the theoretical peak?
 ======================================================

-In rare circumstances, the GPU can co-issue FP64 instructions, which may result in observed FP64 performance values above the theoretical peak.
+In specific circumstances, GPU can co-issue two VALU instructions at the same clock.
+This may result in an observed VALU Utilization and FP64 VALU FLOP values above the theoretical peak.
 This is expected hardware behavior and not a measurement error.

-This dual-issue capability can be observed through:
+This dual-issue capability can be further investigated via:

-* **ATT (Application Tracing Tool)**: Shows two VALU bars at the same cycle
+* **ROCm Compute Viewer**: You could see when VALU issues two instructions at the same cycle.
-* **PC Sampling**: The ``dual_issue_valu`` field indicates when dual-issue occurs
-* **Hardware counters**: On MI350 and newer platforms, the ``SQ_ACTIVE_INST_VALU2`` counter specifically tracks dual-issue VALU activity
+* **On MI350 and newer platforms**: A new ``Dual-issue VALU Utilization`` metric is added which shows % of time when VALU is dual-issuing.

-When ROCm Compute Profiler detects FP64 utilization exceeding the theoretical peak, it displays a warning message indicating this behavior.
-On MI350 platforms, the tool additionally verifies the ``SQ_ACTIVE_INST_VALU2`` counter to confirm that dual-issue is indeed occurring.
+When ROCm Compute Profiler detects values exceeding their theoretical peaks, it displays warning messages:

+* **VALU Utilization**: "VALU Utilization can go up to 200% because CU can dual-issue instructions.
+See this FAQ for more information."
+* **FP64 VALU FLOPs**: "FP64 VALU FLOPs can exceed the peak value because these instructions can be dual-issued in specific circumstances.
+See this FAQ for more information."

 How can I SSH tunnel in MobaXterm?
 ==================================